SeppPenner/awesome-german-piracy/README.md

 ### Series

 * [bs.to](https://bs.to) is a site to watch and / or download series in high quality.
+* [dirkstream.com](http://dirkstream.com) is a site to watch series in high quality.
 * [funxd.site](https://funxd.site/) is a site to download series in high quality.
 * [hd-world.org](http://hd-world.org/) is a site to download series in high quality.
 * [kinox.to](https://kinox.to) is a site to watch and / or download series in high quality.